Oleksandr Syrskyi: War in Donbas

 At the beginning of the war in Eastern Ukraine, he was the chief of staff of anti-terrorist operations.

 In particular, he was one of the chief commanders of the anti-terrorist operation forces during the battle of Debaltseve.
 In the winter of 2015, he went to the city with the Chief of the General Staff of the Armed Forces of Ukraine Viktor Muzhenko.
 He led the battles in Vuhlehirsk, the village of Ridkodub and an unsuccessful attempt to recapture Lohvynove.
 He also coordinated the withdrawal of the Ukrainian military from Debaltseve.
 Under his leadership, possible routes of crossing the Karapulka River were blown up.

 Oleksandr Syrskyi was awarded the Order of Bohdan Khmelnytsky III degree and later received the rank of lieutenant-general due to his achievement during the battle of Debaltseve.

 In 2016, he headed the Joint Operational Headquarters of the Armed Forces of Ukraine, which coordinates the operational actions of various Ukrainian security forces in the Donbas.
 In 2017, he was the commander of the entire Anti-Terrorist Operation in eastern Ukraine.
 It was later replaced by the Joint Forces Operation.

-From 6 May to 5 August 2019 he was the commander of the Joint Operational Staff of the Armed Forces of Ukraine.

-On 5 August, Syrskyi was appointed as Commander of the Ground Forces of the Armed Forces of Ukraine.
+He commanded the Joint Operational Staff of the Armed Forces of Ukraine from 6 May until 5 August 2019, when Syrskyi was appointed as Commander of the Ground Forces of the Armed Forces of Ukraine.
 On 23 August 2020, he was promoted to the rank of colonel general.